uncg-csc340/su24-individual-hw1/README.md

 > where [ BRANCH NAME ] is your first initial and last name, e.g. John Doe would be jdoe, mine is sntini.
 No brackets!

 ## Step Six: Open the project folder in IntelliJ.
-> In the main class, make your edits by changing appendText to an intro paragraph about yourself.
+> Make your edits in the main class.
 Do not directly edit the about-me.txt file.
+Change appendText to an intro paragraph about yourself
+> by making the following changes as shown in the existing text.
 > Add a blank line.
 Add your name on a new line and underline it using dashes.
 Then write a short paragraph about yourself.
 >
 > Save your changes and run the main method once, and this will append your text in the file.